MediaComem/comem-archioweb/guides/api-documentation.md

-programming language-agnostic interface description for HTTP APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic
+programming language-agnostic interface description for HTTP APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.

 [Swagger][swagger] is a suite of open source tools which can be used with an OpenAPI document.

 ### What it looks like

 An OpenAPI document is a [JSON][json] or [YAML][yaml] document which follows the specification.
-Here's a short example in the YAML format:
+Here's a short sample document which defines one API route (in the YAML format):

 ```yml
 openapi: 3.0.3